Pluteus cervinus Fawn Pluteus Shipley Country Park,

 of distinct grey underside.
 (See Browse 1, thumbnails 28 number

-1 for less grey example).
-Common.
-Inedible
+1 for less grey example)

 Auricularia mesenterica Tripe Fungus Bramcote Wood,